 As clever as I was renewing for six months last time instead of 12 with the intention of getting 11 months at the old rate after the new much higher rates come into force, I haven't had the benefit yet as the increases have been delayed.
 But I've also been caught by a gap in the system concerning insurance renewal which prevents me renewing it either online or by phone if I keep taxing it for 12 months.

 Because my insurance expires on Feb 24th the DVLA system won't let me renew the road tax (which expires on Feb 28th) until the insurance has been renewed.
 Fair enough you may think, but the renewal isn't notified to the DVLA by the insurance industry until the renewal comes into force no matter how far in advance you renew it.
 This means there is only 3 or 4 working days for the notification to get to the DVLA, to apply for the new disc, and to receive it via the post.
 This can take up to five days so I could quite easily end up not having received to disc by 1st March.
 The DVLA blame the insurance industry for this situation, and say they are looking into it, but I'm not holding my breath.
 I suppose I'm going to have to wait until the tax rates do go up, renew for 12 months, then renew the next time for 6 months, and hopefully avoid the situation after that.
 But knowing my luck our illustrious Chancellor will change the effective date of the new higher rates from April to October and I would have been better off leaving it as it was!
-In the meantime it is back to driving to a Post Office (one that still does it) and queueing.
+In the meantime it is back to driving to a Post Office (one that still does it) and queuing.

 November 2008 No.2